bluefroguk1/empire-dump/content/Wiki/Senate Motions/Construct vale in Karsk.md

 ### PrOgress
 * 10 wains of [[White granite]], 10 wains of [[Weirwood]], and 5 thrones provided by Maarit Akkova Cendro after Spring Equinox 380YE.
 ### Campaign Outcome
-* The majority of the basic construction work on the new vale of Ivarsgard is now complete.
+* The majority of the [[Basic]] construction work on the new vale of Ivarsgard is now complete.
 * The civil service will be investigating what [[Assistance]] it can offer to the exiles of Ivarsgard who wish to return to their rejuvenated vale.